thiblahute/meson-website/Syntax.md

 Strings
 --

 Strings in Meson are declared with single quotes.
+To enter a literal single quote do it like this:

+    single quote = 'contains a \' character'

+Similarly <t>\n</tt> gets converted to a newline and <tt>\\</tt> to a single backslash.

 String formatting
 --